Your health inflight

 All jet plane cabins are pressurised to a maximum altitude of 2440 metres so it’s comfortable and safe for passengers when flying at altitudes over 30,000ft.

-The cabin pressure and normal changes in cabin pressure during climb and descent should not pose a problem for most passengers.
+The cabin pressure and normal changes in cabin pressure during climb and descent shouldn't pose a problem for most passengers.
 However, if you suffer from upper respiratory or sinus infections, obstructive pulmonary diseases, anaemias or certain cardiovascular conditions, you could experience discomfort.

 Children and infants might experience some discomfort because of pressure changes during climb and descent.